University of North Carolina Athletics

 • Men's soccer defensive standouts Gregg Berhalter and Eddie Pope played for the United States in the 2002 and 2006 World Cups.
 Pope played 11 years for Team USA and is a member of the National Soccer Hall of Fame.
 Berhalter was the head coach of the United States Men’s National Team, leading the U.S. to a Gold Cup championship in 2021 and a berth in the 2022 World Cup in Qatar.

 • UNC student-athletes have won the ACC Female Athlete of the Year Award (the Mary Garber Award) more times than any other school.
 Nine Tar Heels have won the award 10 times.
-Former ACC member Maryland is second with seven awards, followed by Duke with five, Virginia with four, Boston College and Notre Dame with three, Wake Forest two and NC State and Virginia Tech with one.
+Former ACC member Maryland is second with seven and Duke is third with five.
 Field hockey standouts Erin Matson and Ashley Hoffman won the Garber Award in 20129 and 2020, joining women’s soccer players Shannon Higgins, Mia Hamm (two-time winner), Tisha Venturini, Cindy Parlow, Casey Nogueira, Whitney Engen and Crystal Dunn as Tar Heel winners of the award.

 • Vic Seixas was a standout tennis player at Carolina in the late 1940s.
 He went on to win singles titles in the U.S. Open and Wimbledon.
 He set the record for the most Davis Cup matches by a U.S. player.
 He held that mark until Jimmy Connors broke it in the 1980s.